justin05423/LUPE-2.0-AnalysisPackage/manuscript_acc_2025/README-Analysis.md

 ---

-## LUPE-Miniscope Behavior Analysis -- Behavior State Model Output
+## LUPE-Miniscope Behavior Analysis (for 2 Behavior State Model Output)
 This repository contains multiple MATLAB scripts for generating, validating, and analyzing behavioral state models, neural data, and sensory responses.
 The code is organized into several scripts and sections.
 Click on the toggles below to view the details for each section.

   - **Overview:** This code produces the within-state behavior dynamics and simulations displayed in Figs. 2n, o and S9.